Five-year plans of China: Second Plan (1958–1962)

-The Political Bureau of the CPC had determined that gross value of agricultural products should increase 270%; in fact, the gain was a considerably more modest 35%.
+The Political Bureau of the CCP had determined that gross value of agricultural products should increase 270%; in fact, the gain was a considerably more modest 35%.
 The country saw increases in capital construction over those observed during the first Five-Year Plan and also saw significant increases in industry (doubling output value) and income (workers and farmers, increase by as much as 30%).

 However, the Great Leap Forward, which diverted millions of agricultural workers into industry, and the great sparrow campaign, which led to an infestation of locusts, as well as unprecedented natural and weather based issues, caused a huge decrease in food production.
 Simultaneously, rural officials, under huge pressure to meet their quotas, vastly overstated how much grain was available.
 Thus, a massive nationwide famine ensued.

+The policies of the Second Plan's Great Leap Forward departed from the approach in the Soviet-inspired First Plan, which stressed central command and extensive planning.
+Instead, the approach entailed local areas marshalling all available resources for large projects.
 In 1960–61, attempts were made to redirect twenty million workers into agricultural production and to reallocate investment into those industrial sectors that could further support agriculture.
-This shift was in sharp contrast to the rapid industrialization seen in the first five-year plan.
+This shift was also in sharp contrast to the rapid industrialization seen in the First Five-Year Plan.

 Third Plan (1966–1970)

 The Third Plan was originally due early in 1963, but at that time China's economy was too dislocated, as a result of the failure of the Great Leap Forward and four poor harvests to permit any planned operations.
-Research and study into the elements of this Plan started in early 1964.
-The Plan contained two comparatively detailed schemes: one was the Preliminary Tentative Plan of the 3rd Five-year Plan (1966–1970) proposed by the State Planning Commission and agreed by the Central Government Work Meeting in May 1964; the other was the Report Syllabus about the Arrangement of the 3rd Five-year Plan drawn out by the State Planning Commission and agreed by the central government in September 1965.

-The Tentative Plan set out the following basic tasks:

-To spare no efforts to develop agriculture, solve widespread problems concerning people's food, clothing and other basic needs;

-To strengthen national defense, and endeavor to make breakthroughs in technology;

-In order to support agriculture and strengthen national defense, to enhance infrastructure, continue to improve production quality, increase production variety and quantity, to build an economy of self-reliance, and to develop transportation, commerce, culture, education and scientific research.
+No five-year plan ultimately covered the period 1963–1965.

+As initially conceived, the Third Five Year Plan emphasized further development in China's already more developed coastal areas and a greater focus on consumer goods.
+It called for enhancing "eating, clothing, and daily use" items (chi, chuan, yong).
+During discussions of the Third Five Year Plan, Mao acknowledged that during the Great Leap Forward, "We set revenue too high and extended the infrastructure battlefront too long," and that it was "best to do less and well."